main-ah-logo-horz-w_gradbox

 Nurse Helping Senior Man To Organize MedicationOutside home care professionals are usually trained to identify these signs of pain and can notify family members and home care agency supervisors when noticed.
 Healthy habits including exercise and proper nutrition can form part of a good pain management plan.

-A home caregiver can help a senior suffering by ensuring the senior takes their prescribed medications, helping with daily tasks like healthy meal preparation, and keeping the senior active through walking or other exercises.
+A home caregiver can help a senior suffering by ensuring the senior takes their prescribed medications.
+They also help with daily tasks like healthy meal preparation, and keeping the senior active through walking or other exercises.
 Assistance from home care professionals can manage the senior’s pain and reduce worry and anxiety for their family members.

 Memory Care Services

-If you are taking care of a person at home with dementia and need help, call Assisting Hands Home Care in Fort Myers, FL at (239) 221-6326.
-Our caregivers are specially trained in dementia and Alzheimer’s care are available anywhere from 4 hours a day to 24 hours a day.
+If you are taking care of a person at home with dementia and need help, call Assisting Hands Home Care in Fort Myers, FL at (239) 337-4263.
+Our caregivers are specially trained in dementia and Alzheimer’s care.
+Our caregivers are available anywhere from a few hours up to 24 hours a day.

 Previous post Caregiver Welcome Checklist Next post How Caregivers Can Prevent Falls